+How do I receive credit for Advanced Placement (AP) exams or post-secondary classes?
 We cannot take this information from your high school transcript.
 We must receive an official AP score report from College Board, the company that administers AP exams.
 The scores are available online at www.collegeboard.org starting in July.

+How do I register for classes?
 For your initial registration, you will provide academic information at the time you register online for Preview, and, based on what you tell us, the Office of the Registrar will prepare a schedule for you.

 For the next semester, you will register online after meeting with your academic advisor, who will be the instructor from your First Year Seminar (FYS) course, for guidance.
 The registration system is known as Self-Service, and you are able to register and make changes during certain registration periods.
 Your advisor has to authorize you for online access.

 It is important to remember that you can only make changes to this schedule through the end of the first week of classes.
 After that point, you cannot add classes to your schedule at all, and any classes you drop after that point will be noted on your official transcript.